Rare Earth hypothesis: Rocky planets orbiting within habitable zones may not be rare

 Some argue that Rare Earth's estimates of rocky planets in habitable zones ($n_e$ in the Rare Earth equation) are too restrictive.
-James Kasting cites the Titius-Bode law to contend that it is a misnomer to describe habitable zones as narrow when there is a 50% chance of at least one planet orbiting within one.
+James Kasting cites the Titius–Bode law to contend that it is a misnomer to describe habitable zones as narrow when there is a 50% chance of at least one planet orbiting within one.
 In 2013, astronomers using the Kepler space telescope's data estimated that about one-fifth of G-type and K-type stars (sun-like stars and orange dwarfs) are expected to have an Earth-sized or super-Earth-sized planet (1-2 Earths wide) close to an Earth-like orbit (0.25-4 F_{🜨}), yielding about 8.8 billion of them for the entire Milky Way Galaxy.

 Uncertainty over Jupiter's role

 The requirement for a system to have a Jovian planet as protector (Rare Earth equation factor $f_j$) has been challenged, affecting the number of proposed extinction events (Rare Earth equation factor $f_{me}$).
 Kasting's 2001 review of Rare Earth questions whether a Jupiter protector has any bearing on the incidence of complex life.
 Computer modelling including the 2005 Nice model and 2007 Nice 2 model yield inconclusive results in relation to Jupiter's gravitational influence and impacts on the inner planets.
 A study by Horner and Jones (2008) using computer simulation found that while the total effect on all orbital bodies within the Solar System is unclear, Jupiter has caused more impacts on Earth than it has prevented.
 Lexell's Comet, a 1770 near miss that passed closer to Earth than any other comet in recorded history, was known to be caused by the gravitational influence of Jupiter.
-Grazier (2017) claims that the idea of Jupiter as a shield is a misinterpretation of a 1996 study by George Wetherill, and using computer models Grazier was able to demonstrate that Saturn protects Earth from more asteroids and comets than does Jupiter.